-We recorded the total funds received from HCR of \$ 42.5 million under the terms of the RIFA as a liability.
-The issuance costs, consisting primarily of legal fees, totaled \$ 0.9 million and were recorded as a deduction of the carrying amount of the liability and will be amortized under the effective interest method over the estimated period the liability will be repaid.
+We recorded the total funds received from HCR of \$42.5 million under the terms of the RIFA as a liability.
+The issuance costs, consisting primarily of legal fees, totaled \$0.9 million and were recorded as a deduction of the carrying amount of the liability and will be being amortized under the effective interest method over the estimated period the liability will be repaid.
 We estimated the total amount of payments over the life of the RIFA to determine the interest expense to record to accrete the liability to the amount ultimately due.
-For the three and nine months ended September 30, 2023, we estimated an effective annual interest rate of approximately 17 %.
-Over the course of the RIFA, the actual interest rate will be affected by changes in forecasted payments.
+For the three and nine months ended September 30, 2023 March 31, 2024, we estimated an effective annual interest rate of approximately 17% 12.3%.
+Over the course of the RIFA, the actual effective annual interest rate will may be affected by potential changes in forecasted payments.
 On a quarterly basis, we will reassess the expected amount and timing of payments, recalculate the amortization and effective interest rate and adjust the accounting prospectively as needed.